calmarti/calmarti/README.md

 - 🔭 I just completed a full stack web bootcamp ... and survived 😄!
 - 🌱 Below you can take a look at some of the projects I developed during the bootcamp
-- 🌱 I’m currently looking for an entry-position anywhere in Spain
+- 🤔 I’m currently looking for an entry-position in Spain
+- 👯 My goal: translate my non-IT experience into valuable products for a team from which I can grow as a junior developer
 - 📫 You can learn more about me here: https://www.linkedin.com/in/calmarti-full-stack-developer/

 <!--